 - Give the merge document a relevant name and click Save

-You have now completed the steps required to create an email mail merge.
-Be sure to check out my other articles relating to Microsoft Word.
+You have now completed the steps required to send bulk emails using the mail merge feature in Word.
+Be sure to check out my other articles relating to Microsoft Word or comment below with any questions.